Desiderius (bishop of Csanád): Bishop

 After his predecessor John elevated to the position of Archbishop of Kalocsa, Desiderius was elected Bishop of Csanád in 1202.
 His election was confirmed by Pope Innocent III still in that year.
 His episcopal seal from 1213 on the occasion of a lawsuit between the Pannonhalma Abbey and the serfs of Pressburg (present-day Bratislava, Slovakia) was preserved with the circumscription "CENADIENSIS".
 Several records of the Regestrum Varadinense indicate Desiderius' involvement in various legal affairs during his episcopate.
 When Kalán Bár-Kalán, Bishop of Pécs was accused of an incestuous relationship with his niece in early 1204, Desiderius was one of the six bishops who were commissioned by Pope Innocent to conduct an investigation, which cleared Kalán from the charges.

-Desiderius accompanied King Andrew II to his first campaign against the Principality of Halych to recapture the province in 1205 or 1206.
+Desiderius accompanied King Andrew II to his first campaign against the Principality of Galicia to recapture the province in 1205 or 1206.
+Desiderius confronted with papal interests in 1210, when Alexander Hont-Pázmány, the ispán of Somogy County founded a church dedicated to Saint Peter in the territory of the Diocese of Csanád and requested to place it under the direct authority of the Holy See.
+The bishop resisted against it, thus Pope Innocent instructed Archbishop John of Esztergom to make Desiderius obey.
 Desiderius also attended the Fourth Council of the Lateran in 1215, along with the two archbishops, and additionally five Hungarian and three Dalmatian bishops.
+There, Pope Innocent appointed him to judge over the jurisdictional conflict between archbishops John and Berthold.
+In 1219, Pope Honorius III ordered Desiderius to collect that sum of money from the Diocese of Pécs which previously Bishop Kalán had collected for the purposes of the Fifth Crusade.

 Desiderius was present in England on 7 July 1220, when Thomas Becket's remains were moved from his first tomb to a shrine, in the recently completed Trinity Chapel.
 The event was attended by King Henry III, the papal legate Pandulf Verraccio, the Archbishop of Canterbury Stephen Langton and large numbers of dignitaries and magnates secular and ecclesiastical throughout from Europe.
 An unidentified Hungarian archbishop (either John of Esztergom or Ugrin Csák of Kalocsa) among the guests is referred by Walter of Coventry in his work Memoriale, when described the events.
-According to a bull of Pope Honorius III issued on 15 December 1220, Desiderius was robbed by burghers of Pavia when, in the course of a pilgrimage, he travelled through the city on his way back to Hungary.
+According to a bull of Pope Honorius III issued on 15 December 1220, Desiderius was robbed by burghers of Pavia when, in the course of a pilgrimage, he traveled through the city on his way back to Hungary.
 The document narrates the burghers misidentified him with Alexander, Bishop of Várad, who owed significant amounts to them, and seized his golds, horses, clothes and carriage.
 Pope Honorius called on Alexander to compensate Desiderius for the grievances he had suffered.
-Historian László Solymosi considers Desiderius was able to participate in the pilgrimage in England because of his affiliation with the Cistercians and for the similar martyrdom of Gerard of Csanád and Thomas Becket.
+Historian László Solymosi considered Desiderius was able to participate in the pilgrimage in England because of his affiliation with the Cistercians and for the similar martyrdom of Gerard of Csanád and Thomas Becket.